GNOME/libnotify/README.md

 Specification.
 These notifications can be used to inform the user about an event or display some form of information without getting in the user's way.

+It is also a simple wrapper to send cross-desktop Notifications for sandboxed applications using the [XDG Portal Notification API][portal].

 ## Notice

 For GLib based applications the [GNotification][gnotif] API should be used